vyos/vyos-documentation/docs/nat.rst

 .. _destination-nat:

-Destination NAT (DNAT)
+DNAT
-^^^^^^^^^^^^^^^^^^^^^^
+^^^^

-While :ref:`source-nat` changes the source address of packets, DNAT changes the destination address of packets passing through the router.
+:abbr:`DNAT (Destination Network Address Translation)` changes the destination address of packets passing through the router, while :ref:`source-nat` changes the source address of packets.
 DNAT is typically used when an external (public) host needs to initiate a session with an internal (private) host.
 A customer needs to access a private service behind the routers public IP.
 A connection is established with the routers public IP address on a well known port and thus all traffic for this port is rewritten to address the internal (private) host.

 .. _bidirectional-nat: